apache/cxf/distribution/src/main/release/samples/sts_issue_operation/README.txt

 This demo illustrates a sample implementation of WS-Trust Issue operation for the STS provider framework in CXF.
-This sample implementation supports UsernameToken and X509Token as request credentials in the RST and on successful authentication responds back with a signed SAMLToken.
+This sample implementation supports X509Token as request credentials in the RST and on successful authentication responds back with a signed SAMLToken.

 The requestor can request for a SAML 1.1 or a SAML 2.0 token to be issued